Speechify vs NaturalReader vs Aloud

 Privacy

-Winner: Aloud, unambiguously.
+Winner on privacy: Aloud, unambiguously.
 Aloud

 Who should pick what